Tarique Ahmed Siddique: Controversies

-After the fall of Sheikh Hasina regime, the Bangladesh Financial Intelligence Unit (BFIU) ordered a freeze on the bank accounts of Tarique Siddique, his family members, and their associated entities under the Money Laundering Act in 2024.
+After the fall of the Sheikh Hasina regime, the Bangladesh Financial Intelligence Unit (BFIU) ordered a freeze on the bank accounts of Tarique Siddique, his family members, and their associated entities under the Money Laundering Act in 2024.
 The freeze came amid investigations into his alleged role in laundering public funds and illegal financial transactions.
 The directive extended to the suspension of personal and corporate accounts, as well as locker access, underscoring the severity of the accusations.